osuosl/streamwebs/README.md

 - ``docker-compose run --service-ports --rm web bash`` exposes the ports described for the web service and removes the container upon completion
 - `docker-compose kill` stops services that are running
 - `docker-compose rm` removes all the containers associated with the application's services
+- `docker-compose ps` lists all the running containers

 **Note that docker-compose and docker commands may need to be run as root with